hapostgres/pg_auto_failover/CONTRIBUTING.md

 The diagrams are TikZ sources, which means they're edited with your usual editor tooling.
-The diagrams are actually code, and the compilation tool chain involve the following software:
+The diagrams are actually code, and the compilation tool chain involves the following software:

   - LuaTex
   - TikZ